ParallelMaths/parallel/pages/7-05-downhill-from-here.md

 ---

-She has 70 for distance, so must have another 50 for style.
+She has 70 for distance, so she must have another 50 for style.
 :::

 ::: problem id=2_3 marks=1